 Every year, each of the 50 states names a teacher of the year.
 The Oregon Teacher of the Year Program started in 1955 when elementary school teacher Margaret (Perry) Teufel of Monmouth Elementary School won the honor.
-Candidates for Oregon Teacher of the Year should be exceptionally dedicated, knowledgeable, and skilled educators in grades preK-12 (administrative responsibilities should be of secondary consideration).
+Candidates for Oregon Teacher of the Year should be exceptionally dedicated, knowledgeable, and skilled public school educators in grades preK-12 (administrative responsibilities should be of secondary consideration).
 The candidate should be planning to continue in an active teaching status.

 In addition, candidates for Oregon Teacher of the Year should: